blankworker1/BYOB/ONBOARDING.md

 This is like:

+- Wearing a helmet when you go cycling.

+- Buying a fire extinguisher.

+- Opening a bank account before you start work.

-Installing a safe in your home before you own gold.
+- Installing a safe in your home before you own gold.

-Setting up life-saving equipment at the beach before an emergency.

-Opening a bank account with no money in it.
+You can:

+- See how it works.

+- Understand self custody.

-You connect to the public ledger.
+- Connect to the public ledger.
-You see how it works.
-You understand custody.

 But you risk nothing.

-No tokens.
+- No tokens.

-No speculation.
+- No speculation.

-No exposure.
+- No exposure.

 You are simply present.

-And presence is power.

 ---